 Plant Therapy Essential Oil Blends

-One of my favorite things about Young Living is their essential oil blends.
+One of my favorite things about Young Living is its essential oil blends.
 But Plant Therapy has some amazing blends as well.
-Like I mentioned earlier, I love their Germ Fighter blend which is very similar to Thieves from Young Living.
+As I mentioned earlier, I love their Germ Fighter blend which is very similar to Thieves from Young Living.

 Oil of The Month Club